 However, Assistant is rather slow to react, sometimes it will say that it doesn't have an Internet connection, and since in the end the watch needs to be connected to the phone to work it ends up being faster and more practical to open the Assistant app of the phone and operate from there (if you don't have a speaker nearby).

 — Tip: Be careful if you set up a G Suite account as base for the watch, you'll be opening a door to hell because G Suite has a lot of blocked features.
 Assistant is just one of those issues —

-If you want to talk to Assistant you don't have to swipe your finger to tap the microphone (or keep the “Ok, Google” detection active that consumes battery and doesn't work really well), you can hold down the left button and the app will automatically launch.
+If you want to talk to Assistant, there is no need to slide your finger to tap the microphone (or keep the battery-consuming "Ok, Google" detection active, which works only regularly), you can press and hold the left button and it will automatically launch the application.

 That same left button, if you press it once, will allow us to access the apps menu.
 Here we will find everything that brings the watch by default plus any other apps that we download.

 Among them we will also find the Google Play Store.
 This detail is important, because to install apps you do not need to do anything from the phone, everything can be done from the watch.

 We can search for apps within the different categories it offers, through the voice or with a keyboard that surprisingly works very well despite the screen size.

 The upper right button is reserved for the Suunto App, while the other two can be configured to launch any app that interests you most.
 I personally selected Google Pay for wireless payments and Google Play Music for music playback.

 And this gives me reason to talk about them, two bastions of Suunto 7 thanks to relying on Wear OS.
 You see, Suunto's choice of Wear OS is a double-edged weapon.
 The main problem that Suunto encounters is that they are now on a platform over which they have no control.